Skip to main content

 Drugs Affecting Hepatic Microsomal Enzymes

 Inducers of CYP3A4: Potential pharmacokinetic interaction (decreased plasma dasatinib concentrations).
-Avoid concomitant use of potent CYP3A4 inducers; consider alternative drugs with no or less enzyme induction potential.
+Avoid concomitant use of strong CYP3A4 inducers; consider alternative drugs with no or less enzyme induction potential.
 If concomitant therapy cannot be avoided, consider increase in dasatinib dosage and closely monitor patient for toxicity.

 Drugs Affecting Coagulation